AjitDesai/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applications AI and ML to Economics and Finance.
+bio: My research interests include applications AI and ML to economics and finance.

 interests:
 - Artificial Intelligence
 - Deep Reinforcement Learning
-- High-Performance Computing for DL
+- High-Performance Computing
 - DL for Anomaly Detection
 - ML for Time Series